 Important Note: Application deadlines: Deadlines occur early in November, February and May.
-Contact Bobbie Peterson, OISP Administrative Assistant (509) 963-3616 for specific deadline dates.
+Contact Cheri Lince, OISP Administrative Assistant (509) 963-3616 for specific deadline dates.

 The development and implementation of a comprehensive plan and concomitant program for the growth of international education on the Central Washington University campus and in the community is the primary mission of the Office of International Studies & Programs.
 This mission includes providing support for faculty and staff travel, projects, and research aimed at infusing or adding international multi-cultural perspectives and increasing campus diversity.